 Gags on most foods, not only challenging-to-chew foods

-Needs screens, toys, other distractions, hand feeding, or pressure to eat even a few bites of food
+Needs screens, toys, distractions, hand feeding, or pressure to eat even a few bites of food

 Start with the picky eating bundle if your child…